ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

                     +------------+
 ```

-1. **Upload:** Each client generates a proof of its input's validity and splits
+1. **Upload:** Each client assembles the measurements it wants to send into
+   the input to Prio.
+It generates a proof of its input's validity and splits
    the input and proof into s >= 2 shares.
 Rather than send these shares to the
    aggregators directly, the client encrypts each share under the aggregator's
    public key and sends the ciphertext to a special aggregator, called the
    *leader*.
 The leader is charged with coordinating the execution of the
    input-validation protocol and the release of outputs to the data-collection
    endpoint.
 (Details about aggregator discovery is in {{CITE}}.)
-2. **Verify and accumulate:** The leader initializes the input-validation
+1. **Verify and accumulate:** The leader initializes the input-validation
    protocol by sending the encrypted shares to the aggregators.
 (Details about
    input validation and how it pertains to system security properties are in
    {{CITE}}.)
 If the input is deemed valid, then each aggregator adds its input
    share into its own share of the output.
-4. **Collect:** The leader requests each aggregator's share of the output.
+1. **Collect:** The leader requests each aggregator's share of the output.
 It
    adds them together to obtain the final output, which it sends to the data
    collector. [[OPEN ISSUE: By assembling the final output, the leader gets to
    learn more information than the other aggregators.
 Maybe the aggregators